EpicHaha/OptimizedSpaceGame/Optimized_Space_Shooter/README.md

 I added some screnshots showing cpu usage of scripts before and after optimization as well as physics taking up a wast majority of cpu usage.

+I think I messed up the main branch so check the "final version" branch instead